Covenants Presentation Part 1

 Purpose and Scope of this presentation and with that background, let’s examine the covenants at Sinai, Moab and the Upper Room.
 It’s probably surprising to you that Moab is in that list.
 The main covenant before the children went into the Promised Land of Israel as they got ready to cross the Jordan; the covenant at Moab was the one that formed the foundation for the rest of their tenure in the land of Israel.
 It’s also probably going to be a surprise that Mt.
-Sinai didn’t have just one covenant, but 2 separate versions of the covenant that was established at Mt Sinai.
+Sinai didn’t have just one covenant, but two separate versions of the covenant that was established at Mt Sinai.
 We are going to examine those covenants.

 We are going to determine if Yahushua modified, magnified or abolished the law.
-It’s talking about the scripture in Matt.
-5:17 and many others.
+It’s talking about the scripture in Matthew 5:17 and many others.
 We will discover what laws Yahushua fulfilled, if any.
 We will explore the terms of the new contract established by Yahushua.
 This is what is known as the New Covenant.
 We will also look into the idea of the “Renewed Covenant” in the process.
 We’re going to detail the characteristics and attributes of The Way.

 There is a section that’s called the first born and first fruits.
 That design actually preceded the Levitical System.
 We think of the Levites as the first priests but that is incorrect.
 The first priests were the first born.
 We’ll take a look at where that is, and when it was talked about.

-We’ll take a look at the Old contact disposition.
-The Levitical law was added onto.
+We’ll take a look at the old contact disposition the Levitical law was added on to.
 That’s provable by several scriptures.
 Also, that old contract was broken by Israel.
 We’ll then look at the New Contract.
 A more perfect way was prophesied, and of course that more perfect way is through the Messiah, and a better hope is declared through the Messiah.
 We’ll look at the higher benchmarks and the revolutionary attributes that Yahushua brought and outlined and actually detailed in the Sermon on the Mount in Matthew 5, 6 and 7.
 We’ll see what is perfected and fulfilled by Yahushua.

 - The first contract is abolished.

-- The new contract internalizes YHWH’s laws into a Believers heart and mind.
+- The New Contract internalizes YHWH’s laws into a Believers heart and mind.
 I’ll show you where all those scriptures are so that you will see that that’s a part of the Way or the New Contract.